Table of Contents

 -

-Python for Data Science and Machine Learning Bootcamp (Paid): Learn Python with a focus on data science, including libraries like Pandas and Matplotlib.
+Python for Data Science and Machine Learning Bootcamp (Paid): Learn Python focusing on computer science including libraries such as Panda and Matplotib.

 3. edX

-edX offers university-level courses from institutions like MIT, Harvard, and Microsoft.
-Like Coursera, many courses are free to audit.
+Offers at university level courses from institutions such as EDX MIT, Harvard and Microsoft.
+Like Coursera, many courses are free to revise.

 Recommended Courses: